SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Declarations in a protocol extension's body can't be marked ``final``.

+Extension declarations that extend a generic type or a protocol with associated types can include *requirements*.
+If an instance of the extended type or of a type that conforms to the extended protocol satisfies the *requirements*, the instance gains the behavior specified in the declaration.

-Extension declarations can add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.
+Extension declarations can add protocol conformance to an existing class, structure, or enumeration type in the *adopted protocols*.
 Extension declarations can't add class inheritance to an existing class, and therefore you can specify only a list of protocols after the *type name* and colon.

-Extension declarations that extend a generic type can include *requirements*.
-If an instance of the extended type satisfies the *requirements*, the instance gains the behavior specified in the declaration.
+If an extension that adds protocol conformance also includes requirements, only instances of the extended type that satisfy the requirements gain that conformance.

 Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.